nycpivot/tdp-core/README.md

 };
 ```

-## Toggle Features
+## Toggle Features & Toggle Routes

-It is possible to render or not components based on properties defined in the configuration.
+It is possible to render components or routes based on properties defined in the configuration.

 To hide the catalog in the sidebar for example, you can add this property to your configuration: